By Paula Omiyi, ONE Intern

 Founded by management consultants Yasmin Belo-Osagie and Afua Osei, She Leads Africa came to life when the two met at an event in Lagos, Nigeria.
 They bonded over their frustrations with the lack of attention given to female entrepreneurs in the global discourse surrounding African women and the difficulties they face.

-“So we were really thinking, ‘How do we create an organization that speaks to and caters to that demographic of women; women who are building companies that are actually going to go on to employ people?’”
+“So we were really thinking, ‘How do we create an organisation that speaks to and caters to that demographic of women; women who are building companies that are actually going to go on to employ people?’”
 Yasmin recalls.

 “Our target demographic tends to be women between the ages of 18 and 34.
 They’re Internet-enabled, and they have good prospects for their business, so they actually are ambitious about the way they view their business.
 They want to grow and they want to move on to hire people.”